 The Board of Directors has developed a Grant Making Policy to ensure that grant making decisions are made effectively and transparently.
-Given the geographical spread of the Trust, consideration and thought is given to the individual needs and challenges of each country.
-To this end, the Trust supports both cross-border programs and initiatives (Flagship Partners) and national programs and initiatives (EMEA Partnerships).
+Given the geographical spread of the Foundation, consideration and thought are given to the individual needs and challenges of each country.
+To this end, the Foundation supports both cross-border programs and initiatives and national programs and initiatives (EMEA Partnerships).

-With respect to the Trust Flagship Partnerships, the Aga Khan Development Network, INSEAD Business School and North Star Alliance have been approved by the Trust Board of Directors as the current Flagship Partners.

-The respective work plan includes specific milestones with clear impact output and outcomes over respective three-year program frameworks.
-Progress and results are presented to the Trust Board on an annual basis.
-The Flagship Partnerships are entirely funded by the Trust.
+With respect to the cross-border programs, the Aga Khan Development Network and INSEAD Business School have been approved by the Board of Directors.
+The respective work plan includes specific milestones with clear output and outcomes over respective three-year program frameworks.
+Progress and results are presented to the Board on an annual basis.
+These partnerships are entirely funded by the Foundation.

-The EMEA Partnerships are co-funded 50% by the Trust and 50% by Johnson & Johnson entities in the EMEA region.
+The EMEA Partnerships are co-funded 50% by the Foundation and 50% by Johnson & Johnson entities in the EMEA region.
 Programs and respective partners are scored against criteria that include relevance to the local context, strategic fit, projected health outcomes data, sustainability and geographical spread.

-Every approved national and cross-border grant requires approval against strategic priorities and health care compliance.
-Each program supported by the Trust has a dedicated Project Leader, Health Care Business Integrity Officer and Grant Coordinator, all of whom have a role in the grant application process.
+Every approved national and crossborder grant requires approval against strategic priorities and health care compliance.
+Each program supported by the Foundation has a dedicated Project Leader, Health Care Business Integrity Officer and Grant Coordinator, all of whom have a role in the grant application process.
 The Board of Directors gives final approval.